Psychiatrist vs Therapist: How To Choose The Right Professional For Mental Health And Therapy Needs

 Choosing the appropriate professional for mental health and behavioral therapy

-If you are still trying to decide which mental health services or profession you should seek for services, ask yourself the following questions:
+If you are still trying to decide which mental health services or profession you should seek for therapy services, ask yourself the following questions:

 • What symptoms, behaviors, or diagnoses do I want to discuss with a provider?